 ‘We know kids are particularly vulnerable to picking up and fighting off bacteria, so we wanted to know if there was anything the community should be worried about.’

 As a local community association member, Colin volunteered with a program established by the Corangamite Catchment Management Authority to test the water quality as part of the Barwon Estuary Monitoring Pilot Project.

-For the past six months, Colin and a team of 15 volunteers have been collecting water samples at the same time each fortnight at eight different sites along the Barwon Estuary.
+For the past 6 months, Colin and a team of 15 volunteers have been collecting water samples at the same time each fortnight at 8 different sites along the Barwon Estuary.

 After each 1.5-hour collection, they place their samples in a cool box that is immediately couriered to a Geelong laboratory.